open-cluster-management/hub-of-hubs-kafka-transport/setup/README.md

     ```

 the bootstrapServers associated with the plain listener should be used for internal connections,
-such as producers/consumers that are deployed on the same ACM (hub-of-hubs-...-transport-bridge),
+such as producers/consumers that are deployed on the same ACM hub (e.g. for the components hub-of-hubs-...-transport-bridge),
 while the TLS listener should be used (with the certificate) for connections external to the
-cluster (leaf-hub-...-sync)
+cluster (e.g. for the components leaf-hub-...-sync).